paraskevasleivadaros/analyze-image-web-app/README.md

 Save the file and open it in your browser.
 That's it!

 ## Conclusion
 In this tutorial, we have seen how to create a simple image recognition web application using Azure Cognitive Services.
-We have used the Vision API to analyze an image and extract its description and tags.
+We have used the Vision API to analyze an image and extract its description and tags

-This example can be extended to support more advanced scenarios, such as object detection or face recognition, using the other features provided by the Vision API or other Cognitive Services.
+This example can be extended to support more advanced scenarios, such as object detection or face recognition, using the other features provided by the Vision API or other Cognitive Services

 I hope that this tutorial has been helpful for you to understand how to use Azure Cognitive Services to build intelligent applications.
 If you have any questions or feedback, please let me know by opening a new issue.